pavsingh7/Masters-Dissertation/README.md

 # Writing

 The dissertation is written in LaTeX.
 We have 6 chapters, each in a different Latex file.
 The main file is titled `main.text`.
 The bibliography is in the file `main.bib`.
 The figures used in the dissertation are in the `Figures` folder.

+All the resources pertaining to the thesis write up is found in the folder `Final Writing`.